adamconnelly/Thrift.Net/docs/CONTRIBUTING.md

   Linux, and outputs it into the `artifacts` directory.
 - `npm run publish:compiler:win-x64` - builds the compiler executable for Windows, and outputs it into the `artifacts` directory.
+- `npm run commitz` - creates a new commit using Commitizen.

 ### Running the Compiler